HloleloRampete/HLORAM373_BCL2401_GroupB_Hlolelo-Rampete_DJS02/README.md

 - GIVEN that the submit button is pressed
 - WHEN 20 is entered into the first input
 - AND 3 is entered into the second input
-- THEN the number 6 with no decimal should be shown
+- THEN the number 6 with *no decimal should be shown*!!

-### Scenario: Validation when values are missing
+### Scenario: Validation when values are missing!!

 - GIVEN that the submit button is pressed
 - WHEN either or both inputs are empty
 - THEN the divisions should not be done
 - AND the following should be displayed: “Division not performed.
 Both values are required in inputs.
-Try again”.
+Try again”.!!

 ### Scenario: An invalid division should log an error in the console